How To Play Blackjack Tutorial

 There are many versions of the game, but they all have the same concept and target, which is reaching a hand total of twenty-one.
 The game begins with each player being dealt 2 cards.
 Players will then go through a series of decisions that depend on the hand total and the cards forming the hand.
 These decisions include “Hitting”, “Standing”, “Splitting” and “Doubling Down.”

 When players get an ace and a jack or any other ten-value card, they will instantly win, and it is called Blackjack.
-For a blackjack, players will be rewarded more than the usual winning hand (usually 3 to 2) while regular winning hands would pay even money (one to one).
+Players will be rewarded more than the usual winning hand ( for Blackjack which is usually 3 to 2) while regular winning hands would pay even money (one to one).
 There is also a selection of side bets that players can place, depending on the blackjack version.
-The typical side bet in most blackjack games is Insurance bet.
+The typical side bet in most blackjack games is an Insurance bet.

 The origin of Blackjack, like many other casino games, is still debatable.
 Nonetheless, most people agree the game of Blackjack originated in France in its land-based casinos in the 1700s.
 The game was called Vingt-et-Un.
 Vingt-et-Un is a French word that translates to twenty-one (21) in English, which is how players still use to refer to blackjack to this day.
 Some researchers believe that the game was derived from other card games that were popular in France at the time.
 These French games were French Ferme & Chemin de Fer, which had many similar rules and procedures.